CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies the domain (LaunchDarkly) but relies on vague, fluffy language like 'makes sense for your architecture' and 'choose the right approach' instead of concrete actions.
-It lacks an explicit 'Use when...' clause and misses critical trigger terms like 'feature flags' and 'feature toggles' that users would naturally use.
-The second-person voice ('Helps you', 'your codebase') also violates the third-person requirement.
+It lacks a 'Use when...' clause and misses critical trigger terms like 'feature flags', 'feature toggles', and 'SDK'.
+The second-person voice ('Helps you') also violates the third-person requirement.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user wants to set up LaunchDarkly, integrate feature flags, or configure feature toggles in their project.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about setting up LaunchDarkly, feature flags, feature toggles, or SDK integration.'

-Include key trigger terms users would naturally say: 'feature flags', 'feature toggles', 'LaunchDarkly SDK', 'flag management', 'A/B testing flags'.
+Include key trigger terms users would naturally say: 'feature flags', 'feature toggles', 'LaunchDarkly SDK', 'flag management', 'rollout'.

-Replace vague phrases like 'choose the right approach' and 'makes sense for your architecture' with concrete actions such as 'configure SDK integration, set up flag evaluation, define targeting rules' and switch to third-person voice.
+Replace vague phrases like 'choose the right approach' and 'makes sense for your architecture' with concrete actions such as 'configures SDK initialization, sets up flag evaluation, and creates targeting rules.'
+Also switch to third-person voice.

 DimensionReasoningScore